manojscoder/DSA_for_interview/README.md

 - Bit Manipulation
 - Math and Geometry

-Each category contains solutions to multiple problems with complexity analysis.
+Each category contains solutions to multiple problems with complexity.

 ## Contributing